eilvelia/tdl/README.md

 ##### `client.invoke(query: Object) => Promise<Object>`

-Send an asynchronous message to Telegram and receive a response.\
+Asynchronously send a message to Telegram and receive a response.<br>
-Resolves with response, or rejects with an error.
+Returns a promise, which resolves with the response, or rejects with an error.

-The API list can be found on https://core.telegram.org/tdlib/docs/annotated.html.
+The API list can be found at https://core.telegram.org/tdlib/docs/annotated.html (more convenient one: https://hexdocs.pm/tdlib/TDLib.Method.html).<br>
 Note that tdl renames `@type` to `_`.

 ```js